-Remote controls, coasters and other unsightly knickknacks can really put a damper on your side table’s style.
+Remote controls, coasters and other unsightly knickknacks can put a damper on your side table’s style.
 We still need to access them while we’re hanging out in the living room, though.
-Wouldn’t it be nice to keep those things out of sight (but still in reach)?
+Wouldn’t it be nice to keep those things out of sight (but still within reach)?

 With just a handful of basic materials, Ashley from Sugar and Cloth was able to create a table that does just that.
 This stylish end table is simple enough to appeal to a minimalist but still offers space for storage.
 To get the step-by-step tutorial for her DIY coffee table, check out her website.

-What if we told you that you could create your own solution that can do both?
-With plywood, hinges, felt bars and decorations, you can build your own storage containers that double as seats.
+What if we told you that you could create a solution that can do both?
+With plywood, hinges, felt bars and decorations, you can build storage containers that double as seats.
 Make as many as you need and style them to match your room’s decor.

 If your home lacks an office (or even space for a desk), you know how difficult it can be to keep your laptop, files, desk supplies and other work items organized.
-Instead of settling for makeshift workplaces, create your own hidden office out of a converted armoire.
+Instead of settling for makeshift workplaces, create a hidden office out of a converted armoire.

 Start by giving your armoire a fresh coat of paint to match your area’s style.
 Then, transform the inside by adding a pegboard to house supplies, chalk paint to doors to hold notes, hooks for baskets and a rolling shelf to support your laptop.
 When it’s not in use, just close the doors and slide your fold-up chair in the space between the armoire and the wall.

-A lot of us love to showcase our favorite books in our home, but have you ever thought about using them to cloak your personal items?
-With just a few supplies, you can create your own hidden book storage.
+A lot of us love to showcase our favorite books in our home, but have you ever thought about using them to cloak personal items?
+With just a few supplies, you can create a hidden book storage.

 No one loves the view of an unsightly garbage can in their home.
 Plastic ones can cheapen the look of your space, and even upscale options can look out of place.
 Rather than settling for a traditional method of trash storage, utilize hidden storage ideas.

-With a few pieces of wood, hinges, and some basic tools and supplies, you can create your own DIY tilt-out cabinet from scratch and paint it to match your room.
+With a few pieces of wood, hinges, and some basic tools and supplies, you can create a DIY tilt-out cabinet from scratch and paint it to match your room.
 Then, you can easily slip a garbage can inside and top it with your favorite decorations.

 When it comes to storing your family’s toothbrushes, a lot of people resort to the classic solution: a cup or holder on their vanity counter.
 While this surely can work, it leaves your brushes pretty exposed.
 To keep your toothbrushes clean, hidden and easily accessible, utilize the inside of your cabinets.